htcondor/htcondor/docs/users-manual/dagman-applications.rst

 The node priority affects the order in which nodes that are ready (all of their parent nodes have finished successfully) at the same time will be submitted.
-The node priority also sets the node job’s priority in the queue (that is, its ``JobPrio`` attribute), which affects the order in which jobs will be run once they are submitted (see `2.7.1 <PrioritiesandPreemption.html#x19-630002.7.1>`__ for more information about job priority).
+The node priority also sets the node job's priority in the queue (that is, its ``JobPrio`` attribute), which affects the order in which jobs will be run once they are submitted (see :ref:`users-manual/priorities-and-preemption:job priority` for more information).
 The node priority only affects the order of job submission within a given DAG; but once jobs are submitted, their ``JobPrio`` value affects the order in which they will be run relative to all jobs submitted by the same user.